 Many businesses covet a spot on Page 1 of Google for that nice boost of visibility and targeted traffic.
-Some engage SEO services, while others go out into the trenches to discover how to play nice with Google’s algorithm.
+Some engage a digital marketing agency for Search Engine Optimization (SEO) services, while others go out into the trenches to discover how to play nice with Google’s algorithm.

 We’ll be covering an essential aspect of SEO today – keywords.
-And if your business is looking to engage an SEO company, use this newly gained knowledge to evaluate your agency.
+And if your business is looking to engage a digital marketing agency for SEO services, use this newly gained knowledge to evaluate your agency.
 Or if you’re the DIY sort, hopefully this information will give you a good start.

 Let’s dive in!